ZeroWu1412/manoa-flea-market.github.io/index.md

 At the end of milestone 3, our group we recruited a few of our friends, classmates, and roommates to look at our application and give us feedback on their inital impression, what is missing functionality-wise, and the overall ease of using the application.

-All five of our student reviewers were juniors, although their majors varied, although we got two of our reviewers to be ICS majors.
+Four out of five of our student reviewers were juniors with one sophomore.
+Although their majors varied, we got three of our reviewers to be ICS majors.
 By having these reviewers with different majors and backgrounds, we were able to get several different point of views on how to make our application better.

 Each student reviewer was given a brief description of the purpose of the application, however, we decided not to give the reviewers instructions on how to use the application in order to allow us to determine the applications ability to be user-friendly and to let the reviewers fully experience the application without us guiding them.

 One of the biggest concerns we got back from the student reviewers was the lack of having the website completely finished.
 For example, the biggest issue we had was that our items were not listed in our Market page.
 However, due to the short nature of the class, we believe that if we continue working on this site, we could have a fully functional application that can appeal to the UH community.
+We also made some small changes to the application like allowing the users to delete a contact in the contact list.

 ## Student Feedback